-QuadSPI is available on i.MX 6SoloX SABRE-SD boards, i.MX 7Dual SABRE-SD boards, and i.MX 6UltraLite EVK boards.
+QuadSPI is available on i.MX 6SoloX SABRE-SD boards, i.MX 7Dual SABRE-SD boards, i.MX 6UltraLite EVK boards and i.MX 6ULL EVK boards.
 The following procedure may be used to boot the Linux system from QuadSPI NOR.

-Assume that the kernel image starts from the address 0xA00000 byte and the DTB file starts from address 0x800000.
+- 1. Assume that the kernel image starts from the address 0xA00000 byte and the DTB file starts from address 0x800000. - 2.
 At the U-Boot prompt, set the following environment variables: